Hu9o73/Goodwing-Timetabler/docs/README.md

 ﻿# :calendar: Goodwing Timetabler :calendar:

-## The Timetabling Problem, briefly:
+## The Timetabling Problem, briefly

 The disruptions caused by the COVID-19 pandemic have introduced new constraints in managing several complex problems of daily life.
 Among these, work schedule planning, an NP-hard optimization problem, has been particularly affected.
 This type of problem appears in various sectors such as administration, transportation, production, healthcare, and education.